encaro/Slimroms_staff/README.md

 	* in case of SMS problems - change manually SMS center  https://forum.xda-developers.com/showthread.php?t=1916507
 	* you can only import contact from sim, export is not supported (and never willbe - samsung proprietary code ) A many things from boeffla kernel is ported,  you should use Kernel Aduitor (KA) to manage it.
-	- many goverment for CPU policy, for battery frendly use "zzmoove / 1100Mhz as max CPU / -50mV CPU Voltage"
+	- many governor for CPU policy, for battery frendly use "zzmoove / 1100Mhz as max CPU / -50mV CPU Voltage"
 	- smart settings for charging power and sound === in KA in init.d section edit 94kernel as you want, then ran it in KA more info on http://forum.xda-developers.com/showpost.php?p=64651867&postcount=3